Shrimp Tortilla Soup is full of healthy ingredients and comes together in less than 30 minutes! No need for takeout with this easy recipe.

 You can make lots of cool recipes with this ingredient…like Creamy Hominy Casserole by Barefeet in the Kitchen.

-The bowl of soup pictured below is ready to be topped with your favorite Mexican toppings.
-If you’re serving a crowd, put out a toppings bar that includes:
+The bowl of shrimp tortilla soup pictured below is ready to be garnished with your favorite Mexican toppings.
+If you’re serving a crowd, make a bar that includes:

 - Fresh cilantro